Table of Contents

 For better accuracy, change the inHg units in the gateway to hPa (hectopascals).
 Don’t worry, you can always switch back to your preferred units after.
 Look in the manual for instructions to change units.

 We are going to use 300 meters as an example.
-From the calculator we just used, we found out there should be a 35.5 hpa pressure difference between ABS and REL for our 300-meter elevation.
-We also know that ABS should be less than REL (ABS < REL).
+From the on-line calculator, we found out there is a 35.5 hPa pressure difference between the ABS and REL values for our 300-meter elevation.
+The calculated pressure difference is our REL offset.

-Therefore, calculating what the REL should be very simple – we just add 35.5 to our current ABS value to get the REL value.
+Therefore, manually calculating what the REL should be is straightforward – we just add 35.5 to our current ABS value to get the REL value.

 Back to our example.
 To change the REL value from 1000 to 1035.5 go to the calibration/setting screen in the gateway and enter the pressure difference (the one we just got from the calculator) of 35.5 into the REL offset field.

-EXAMPLE: Entering elevation by using a REL offset — what the readings should look like for a 300-meter elevation:
+EXAMPLE: Entering elevation by using a REL offset.
+This what the readings should look like for a 300-meter elevation:

 - ABS = 1000 hpa (current reading)